Twitter names former Goldman executive Noto as CFO

 "He just brings a different skill set.
 A set that really has very high level view of the competitive landscape, he understands very well what the investment community is looking for given his previous role," Macquarie Research analyst Ben Schachter said.

-Gupta, who joined Twitter in 2012 from social gaming company Zynga Inc, will oversee a new effort to invest in start-up companies, similar to Google Inc's in-house venture capital arm Google Ventures.
+Gupta, who joined Twitter in 2012 from social gaming company Zynga Inc (ZNGA.O), will oversee a new effort to invest in start-up companies, similar to Google Inc's (GOOGL.O) (GOOG.O) in-house venture capital arm Google Ventures.

 Twitter went public in November at $26 a share.
 The stock rose to a high of $74.73 in December.